Social Democratic Party (UK): The Alliance

-The SDP formed the SDP–Liberal Alliance with the Liberal Party in June 1981, under the joint leadership of Roy Jenkins (SDP) and Liberal leader David Steel.
-The Liberal Party, and in particular its leader, David Steel, had applauded the formation of the SDP from the sidelines from the very start.
+The SDP formed the SDP–Liberal Alliance with the Liberal Party in June 1981, under the joint leadership of Roy Jenkins and Liberal leader David Steel.
+The Liberal Party, and Steel in particular, had applauded the formation of the SDP from the sidelines from the very start.
 Senior Liberal MP for Rochdale Cyril Smith caused some embarrassment, however, by publicly stating that the SDP "should be strangled at birth".
-During an era of public disillusionment with the two main parties – Labour and the Conservatives – and widescale unemployment, the Alliance achieved considerable success at parliamentary by-elections.
-At one point in late-1981, the party had an opinion poll rating of over 50%.

-Also in 1981, David Steel was able to address the Liberal Party conference with the phrase "Go back to your constituencies, and prepare for government!"
+During an era of wide unemployment and public disillusionment with Labour and the Conservatives, the Alliance achieved considerable success at parliamentary by-elections.
+At one point in late 1981, the Alliance had an opinion poll rating of over 50%.
+That same year, David Steel addressed the Liberal Party conference with the phrase "Go back to your constituencies, and prepare for government!"

-In early-1982, after public disagreements over who could fight which seats in the forthcoming election, the poll rating dipped, but the party remained ahead of both Labour and the Conservatives.
-However, following the outbreak of the Falklands War on 2 April 1982, the Conservative government of Margaret Thatcher soared from third to first place in the public opinion polls.
-The standing of the SDP–Liberal Alliance and Labour Party declined.
-By this stage, however, the SDP–Liberal Alliance already had 30 MPs in parliament, virtually all of them defectors from Labour, joined by one Conservative MP.
+In early 1982, after public disagreements over who could fight which seats in the forthcoming election, the Alliance's poll rating dipped, but they remained ahead of both Labour and the Conservatives.
+However, following the outbreak of the Falklands War on 2 April 1982, the Conservative government of Margaret Thatcher soared from third to first place in the public opinion polls, and the Alliance and Labour declined.
+By this stage, however, the SDP already had 28 MPs in parliament.

-Labour lost Bermondsey, one of their ten safest seats, at a by-election in February 1983 to Liberal candidate Simon Hughes: the sitting Labour MP Robert Mellish resigned to work for the London Docklands Development Corporation but, being opposed to the selection by his left-wing Constituency Labour Party of Peter Tatchell, supported the former leader of Southwark council John O'Grady as "Real Bermondsey Labour" giving an impression of Labour division and in-fighting.
+Labour lost Bermondsey, one of their ten safest seats, at a by-election in February 1983 to Liberal candidate Simon Hughes.
+Sitting Labour MP Robert Mellish had resigned to work for the London Docklands Development Corporation but, being opposed to the selection by his left-wing Constituency Labour Party of Peter Tatchell, supported the former leader of Southwark council John O'Grady as "Real Bermondsey Labour" giving an impression of Labour division and in-fighting.

 At the 1983 general election, the SDP–Liberal Alliance won more than 25% of the national vote, close behind Labour's 28%, but well behind the 44% secured by the Conservatives.
-However, because of the characteristics of the first-past-the-post electoral system used in the United Kingdom, only 23 Alliance MPs were elected, just six of whom were members of the SDP.
+However, because of the characteristics of the first-past-the-post system used in the United Kingdom, only 23 Alliance MPs were elected; just six of those were members of the SDP.
 The party's leader, Roy Jenkins, managed to retain his seat at Glasgow Hillhead, but SDP President Shirley Williams was defeated at Crosby (which she had won at a by-election in November 1981) as a result of unfavourable boundary changes.
 Labour Party leader Michael Foot, who resigned within days of the election, was critical of the SDP–Liberal Alliance for siphoning support away from Labour, allowing the Conservatives to win more seats and secure a triple-digit majority, while Labour was left with 209 seats in Parliament.